kitsudaiki/OpenHanami/docs/inner_workings/libraries/hanami_common.md

 ### binary-files

-**Header-file:** `libKitsunemimiCommon/files/binary_file.h`
+**Header-file:** `hanami_common/files/binary_file.h`

 This file contains the class for read and write of binary-files.
-It use the data-buffer of libKitsunemimiCommon as cache for all operations.
+It use the data-buffer of hanami_common as cache for all operations.
 The operations using posix-method with direct-flag to skip the page-chache of the linux-kernel.
 This makes operations with big block a bit faster because the data are less often copied.
 This has the result, that all read and write operations are synchronized.

 This results in the requirement, that segments to read from storage or write to storage should be as big as possible or else the latency makes the whole thing very very slow.
 The class should be run in an extra thread, with handle all operations and makes the whole sync asynchon again.